iamgreaser/iceball/README.txt

 - GNU make
   - if someone has BSD make, please tell us :)

+COMPILING ON UNIX:
+After installing/compiling all dependencies, just execute `make`.
+No `./configure` needed.
+If some trouble with lua, try uncomment line

+HEADERS_Lua = #-I /usr/include/lua5.1

+In Makefile.
+Also, if you get error "library not found for -llua" try change line in Makefile

+LIBS_Lua = -llua

+to

+LIBS_Lua = -llua5.1

+If you encounter another problem, keep your eye on Makefile

 STUFF TO DO BEFORE 0.1 CAN BE RELEASED:
 - DOCS!!! (ones which aren't crap)
 - make net_pack more solid